michelesr/thesis/src/e2e.md

 AngularJS framework permits to perform operations in the template, in this case the total price is calculated as product between unitary price and quantity.
-In a *MVC* (Model View Controller) software architecture, the business logic should be separated from the view, and putting operation in the template violates this principle.
+In a *MVC* (Model View Controller) software architecture, the business logic should be separated from the view, and performing operations in the template violates this principle.
 This is an example of how writing tests can lead to the discovery of bad code design choices.

 Another check to perform is that the quantity for a product should never go under zero: